 A public town hall session was held online to bring interested folks up to date with the ERA, also known as the Equal Rights Amendment.
 The year 2023 marks the centennial of US women attempting to get the constitutional guarantee into the US Constitution.
-The town hall participants ranged from seasoned activists to one young woman, a basketball player, who admitted she hadn’t heard of this long-time struggle until recently.
+The town hall participants ranged included seasoned activists, professionals, and others.

 WHAT WAS THE OUTCOME OF THE SESSION?

 Participants reinforced their determination not to give up.
 This was in response to the stalemate the amendment has run into.
 The US House of Representatives approved that the deadline should be lifted on the amendment.
 The US Senate is expected to pose opposition, thus posing obstacles for a renewed set of activists who have been behind assuring that the amendment reach the total number of states endorsing the constitutional guarantee.